taichuy/nocobase-plugin-block-filters-value/README.md

 Documentation for our other NocoBase plugins: [https://docs.taichuy.com/nocobase](https://docs.taichuy.com/nocobase)

 **Technical Consultation**: Follow the WeChat Official Account `taichuy-com` or email `taichu2021@gmail.com`
-**Get Plugin**: Follow the official account and reply with the keyword `父级筛选区块选中值-nocobase插件` to get the pre-packaged plugin.
+**Get Plugin**: Follow the official account and reply with the keyword `太初y的nocobase插件` to get the pre-packaged plugin.

 **Official Account**: